MakeSchool-Tutorials/web-7-react-redux-tetris-app/P25-Restarting-the-Game/content.md

-The game state held in Redux is the entire game. restarting the game will only require setting the stae in redux back to default, and there is a function for this.
+The game state held in Redux is the entire game. restarting the game will only require setting the game state in redux back to default, and there already is a function for this!
+You need to implement this at the right location.

 ## Challenges